mirage/mirage-www/tmpl/blog/intro-tcpip.md

 ## Acting on Stacks

-Most network applications will either want to listen for incoming connections and respond to that traffic with information, or to connect to some remote host, execute a query, and recieve information.  `STACKV4` offers simple ways to define functions implementing either of these patterns.
+Most network applications will either want to listen for incoming connections and respond to that traffic with information, or to connect to some remote host, execute a query, and receive information.  `STACKV4` offers simple ways to define functions implementing either of these patterns.

 ### Establishing and Communicating Across Connections

-`STACKV4` offers `listen_tcpv4` and `listen_udpv4` functions for establishing listeners on specific ports.
+`STACKV4` offers `listen_tcpv4` and `listen_udpv4` functions for establishing
+listeners on specific ports.
 Both take a `stack impl`, a named `port`, and a `callback` function.

 For UDP listeners, which are datagram-based rather than connection-based, `callback` is a function of the source IP, destination IP, source port, and the `Cstruct.t` that contains the payload data.
 Applications that wish to respond to incoming UDP packets with their own UDP responses (e.g., DNS servers) can use this information to construct reply packets and send them with `UDPV4.write` from within the callback function.

 For TCP listeners, `callback` is a function of `TCPV4.flow -> unit Lwt.t`.  `STACKV4.TCPV4` offers `read`, `write`, and `close` on `flow`s for application writers to build higher-level protocols on top of.